Naka-Yamaga Station

+Naka-Yamaga Station (中山香駅, Naka-Yamaga-eki) is a passenger railway station located in the city of Kitsuki, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 90.4 km from the starting point of the line at Kokura.

 Layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side platform and an island platform serving three tracks.
 The station building is a modern concrete block structure.
 It houses a staffed ticket window, a waiting area and an automatic ticket vending machine.
 There is an accessibility ramp to the station building from the forecourt but a footbridge is needed to access the island platform.

 The station is not staffed by JR Kyushu but a kan'i itaku agent is on site and manages the ticket window, which is equipped with a POS machine.